 If a landlord is unable to carry out works to improve the energy efficiency of a sub-standard property because the consent of a third party is required, and cannot be obtained, the landlord will be able to let the property provided that it has registered the exemption on the PRS Exemptions Register.

-However, other third party consent could be required.
+In addition, other third party consent could be required.
 For example, from a lender, superior landlord or planning authority.
 Where the landlord has made "reasonable efforts" to obtain this, and it has not been forthcoming, the landlord may be able to register an exemption.
 In order to register the consent exemption, the landlord will need to provide copies of correspondence and documents evidencing that consent was sought, and was refused (or granted subject to a condition with which the landlord could not reasonably comply).
 This information must be registered before the landlord lets the property.

 A landlord is permitted to let a sub-standard property if a relevant energy efficiency improvement would result in a reduction of more than 5% in the market value of the property, or the building of which it forms part.
 The landlord must have a report from an independent surveyor setting this out, and this report must be submitted when registering the exemption.
 As for all exemptions, the landlord will only be able to rely upon the devaluation exemption, if it has been registered on the PRS Exemptions Register.

 It is difficult to think of many cases in which energy improvement works will reduce the market value of the property.
 However, if the works would reduce the lettable space within the property, the market value could be affected.
-It will be interesting to see how widely this exemption is relied upon.

 The MEES Regulations acknowledge that there are situations in which a landlord may need a grace period to enable it to comply with the legislation.
 The list of circumstances in which a temporary exemption can be registered is set out in regulation 33, and includes: